 Under the Copyright, Designs and Patents Act 1988, a copyright statutory right will arise in original artistic works as soon as they are created.
 If a character itself is an artistic work, it is possible for it to be protected separately from the underlying work.

 According to English case law, a character’s name cannot be protected by copyright as a literary work.
-In the case of Exxon v Exxon, the judge described a literary work as something that is intended to afford either information or instruction, or pleasure in the form of literary enjoyment, and found that the
+In the case of Exxon v Exxon, the judge described a literary work as something that is intended to afford either information or instruction, or pleasure in the form of literary enjoyment, and found that the name ‘Exxon’ was not intended to do

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.